mtesseract/rustberry-jukebox/blogpost.md

 Speakers](https://www.amazon.de/gp/product/B00JRW0M32).
 I was somewhat worried about the energy consumption (6W) of these speakers, since I prefer to not use additional power sources besides the Raspberry Pi's own USB connectors for compactness reasons.
-But they seem to work fine.
+But they seem to work fine at medium volume.
 The USB speakers connect to the computer via a standard stereo jack, but as is well-known the stereo jack output of the Raspberry Pi offers poor quality.
 Therefore I have decided to extract the audio signal from the Raspberry HDMI output using a simple